Steinbrueck surprise shakes up German election race

 Although a majority of Germans praise Merkel's handling of the euro crisis, there is a feeling that she has failed to lay out a convincing vision for Europe's future or rally the country behind her policy goals.

-Steinbrueck, a gifted speaker with clear-cut opinions and a readiness to express them in unvarnished fashion, will appeal to Germans who bemoan what they see as Merkel's caution and slipperiness.
+Steinbrueck, a gifted speaker with clear-cut opinions and a readiness to express them in unvarnished fashion, will appeal to Germans who bemoan Merkel's caution and slipperiness.

-At a news conference on Friday, he vowed to defeat Merkel and replace her centre-right government with a coalition of SPD and Greens, an outcome that looks like a long shot for now.

 "The big question for the SPD is who has the best chance to beat Merkel.
 To me that's Steinbrueck," said Frank Decker, a political scientist at Bonn University.